buymeagoat/Selenite/docs/application_documentation/USER_GUIDE.md

 ## Settings

-Access Settings via the gear icon (⚙️) in the navbar.
+Access Settings via the Settings icon in the navbar.

 ### Account Settings
 - **Change Password**: Update your login password